AWegnerGitHub/awegnergithub.github.io-content/2015_10_10_how-not-to-recruit-me.md

 ## Summary of the messages

 I need *details* and I need details more than what the salary is going to be.
 Obviously, I need to do some research about your company, if I've never heard of you.
 But, throw me a bone.
-Tell me a bit about your self.
+Tell me a bit about yourself.
 I had to make a fancy resume to get you to reach out to me.
 I did something that caught your eye.
 Now, do something that will catch mine.

 I don't need to work at a company that is the next Google or Apple or start up flush with cash.
 But, I do want to know about the company before I talk to you.
 If you can't spend a few seconds explaining a bit about the company, I don't want to talk with you.
-I don't think a few sentences is that much to offer:
+I don't think a few sentences is that much to ask:

 > "Here at COMPANY NAME, we are looking for a POSITION with skills in LANGUAGE or experience in INDUSTRY.
 I see you have both and think you'd be able to help TEAM NAME with their on going project of MAKING THE WORLD BETTER.
 Your PROJECT ON GITHUB looks like you've dealt with aspects of this problem before.
 We've gotten some press recently about our innovations in this area (check them out HERE)."